cmbrandenburg/oosmake/README.md

   ${OOSMAKE_BUILD_DIRS}.
 Additional idiomatic patterns may be added in the future.

+* Out-of-source builds are detected by testing for the existence of well named makefiles--GNUmakefile, Makefile, or makefile.
+Thus, running "oosmake -f my-custom-makefile" in the directory where "my-custom-makefile" is located will fail to run make in the current directory because oosmake is looking for well named makefiles, not your custom-named makefile.

 * There's no limit to the number of nested subdirectories.
 The recursive ascent algorithm will continue until either a makefile is found or else the root file system directory (`/`) is attempted.
 The guard